biopython/biopython.github.io/wiki/PopGen_dev.md

 How to contribute
 -----------------

-Your contribution is most welcome, please have a look at the [Contributing General Biopython contribution guidelines](Contributing_General_Biopython_contribution_guidelines "wikilink").
+Your contribution is most welcome, please have a look at the [General Biopython contribution guidelines](Contributing "wikilink").
 Join us on the biopython-devel mailing list and tell us about your ideas!

 Informal development versions can be found, for now, on github where you can create a free account, and then click on the 'Fork' button